0xjcf/faro-shuffle/README.md

 > **Land better clients.
 Protect your time.
 Scope smarter—before the proposal is even written.**

-`faro-shuffle` is a local-first CLI that uses AI to analyze your task descriptions or client intake notes, then returns a **complexity score and plain-language rationale**.
+`faro-shuffle` is a local-first CLI that uses AI to analyze your task descriptions or client intake notes, **considering the context of your project directory**, then returns a **complexity score and plain-language rationale**.
 It's built for developers, freelancers, and agencies who are tired of guessing how much effort a project will *really* take.

 ---